prometheus/docs/content/docs/operating/security.md

 projects under the Prometheus organization.
 Those projects include Prometheus, Alertmanager, Pushgateway and the official exporters.

-The golang projects will share the same TLS library, which will be based on the Golang vanilla TLS library.
-We keep [Golang's default TLS parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we support only TLSv1.2 and higher.
+The Go projects will share the same TLS library, which will be based on the Go vanilla TLS library.
+We keep [Go default TLS parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we support only TLSv1.2 and higher.